furtarball/gtk-sortvis/README.md

 ### Counting sort and radix sort with counting sort as its subroutine
 The two are not comparison sorting algorithms, so they're intended to work on a new, empty list rather than the original.
 This means they attempt to work even if the list is already sorted.
 If you stop them midway through, the list will differ from the original content-wise.

+## New in 2.0

+Ported the app to GTK4 with the help of whatever little documentation there was.